gridstatus/gridstatus/CONTRIBUTING.md

 # Install the project dependencies
 poetry install --all-extras
 ```
+* Activate the poetry shell by running `poetry shell`

 * Installing the dev dependencies enables a pre-commit hook that ensures linting has been run before committing

 The best way to ensure everything is installed correctly by running running the tests.
 They should all pass.